TheJavaCoder/Capstone/README.md

-# Gwinnett Technical College Capstone
+# Capstone
-We are making an Idler game.
-C# dotnet core project.
+Gwinnett Technical College Capstone C# dotnet core project.
+We are making an idle game similar to the likes of Melvor Idle https://melvoridle.com/.

 # Members